elyalvarado/typescript-examples/README.md

 ### 2. Clone this repo and install dependencies

-Execute the following command in a terminal to install JavaScript
+Execute the following command in a terminal to clone the repository and install the dependencies needed for the examples:

 ```
 git clone https://github.com/elyalvarado/typescript-examples